 When Papa Lou Levov, played expertly by Peter Riegert, calls Swede’s new home in the suburbs, located 30 miles west of Newark, “Klan country,” the writer touches on the disturbing reality that even in 2015, New Jersey has the 4th highest number of hate groups in the nation.
 And the only state outside of the South and Midwest in the top 5.
 Although Swede dismisses his father’s comment and insists that times have changed and “people aren’t like that anymore,” Lou remains unconvinced as he knows how little has really changed and the world is not perfect no matter how much you try to force it to be.

 Like any great tragedy, the author never answers that question and McGregor’s choice to maintain that is admirable.
 Some viewers may get lost in their memories of that time and the aftermath that followed in our country.
-As someone who grew up in the wake of the Vietnam War and the social unrest that marked the ’60s and ’70s, I can tell you I’ve heard every perspective on who was right and who was wrong.
+As someone who grew up in the post-generational fallout of the Vietnam War and the social unrest that marked the ’60s and ’70s, I can tell you I’ve heard every perspective on who was right and who was wrong.
 But American Pastoral isn’t about who was right or wrong.
-It’s about how to we keep going in a world where our disillusion is the order of the day, and returning to who we once were is not an option.
-I can’t think of a better time for a film like this to capture life in modern day America.
+It’s about how we keep going in a world where our disillusion is the order of the day and when returning to who we once were is not an option.
+I can’t think of a better time for a film like this to capture life in modern-day America.